💥 Get ad-free access with the purchase of our Swiss Summer Guide or Travel Consult!

 Shorter hike options

-Option B: From Flims, ride the FlemXpress gondola to Startgels and hike down to Flims on the waterway trail, visiting the seven special bridges.
-This version is about 5.7 km / 2 hours.
+Option B: Start your hike at the Startgels station and hike down to Flims.
+This version visits the seven special bridges and is only about 5.7 km / 2 hours.

 Where to eat